-An independent agent in the Trusted Choice® network can help you determine how much you can expect to pay for an HO-6 policy.
+An independent insurance agent can help you determine how much you can expect to pay for an HO-6 policy.
 Contact a local member agent who can help to determine your coverage needs and provide you with honest and ethical advice about your options.
 Your agent will get to know you and will provide a variety of quotes so that you can make an informed decision on the best condo insurance for your needs and budget.

 Condo insurance rates can vary greatly depending on the value of the condominium, the geographic area, and the condo association policy.
 The primary factors that can affect your policy costs include:

 - How much condo coverage you need to buy for complete protection

 - Your chosen deductible and whether or not you have master policy deductible coverage

 - The location and construction of your condo

 We will cover each of these topics in the following sections.

 To determine how much coverage you need, first find out how much condo insurance is provided under your condominium association master policy.
 If you are fortunate enough to live in a place where the condo association has an “all-in” master policy, your interior walls, floors, ceilings and windows may all be covered.
 You will then need coverage only for your appliances and other contents.
 If your condo association does not include coverage for windows, walls and floors in their master insurance, you will need this coverage.